 1,075,700 Drops to purchase, must be Level 35+

 The original disc wheelset.
 Beta users got it, then Zwift finally made it available a few years later to everyone.
-This is the fastest wheelset out there… but also one of the heaviest, so don’t use it for long climbs.
+Like the 858/Super9, this is a fast but heavy wheelset, so it’s not recommended for long climbs.

 #3: Zipp 858